BotArtist: Generic approach for bot detection in Twitter via semi-automatic machine learning pipeline: Related Work

 \subsection{Graph based}

 The graph-based category of bot detection methods combines geometric deep neural networks with graph analytics.
-Current implementations leverage techniques such as node centrality \cite{dehghan2023detecting}, node representation learning \cite{pham2022bot2vec}, graph neural networks (GNNs) \cite{ali2019detect}, and heterogeneous GNNs \cite{feng2021botrgcn} to conduct graph-based bot detection.
-In recent research, authors have borrowed ideas from other categories to merge different approaches, such as combining graph and text-based methods \cite{guo2021dual,yang2022botometer}.
-Furthermore, novel GNN architectures have been proposed to exploit the heterogeneity in the Twitter network \cite{feng2022heterogeneity}.
+Current implementations leverage techniques such as node centrality \citep{dehghan2023detecting}, node representation learning \citep{pham2022bot2vec}, graph neural networks (GNNs) \citep{ali2019detect,moghaddam2022friendship}, and heterogeneous GNNs \citep{feng2021botrgcn} to conduct graph-based bot detection.
+In recent research, the authors have borrowed ideas from other categories to merge different approaches, such as combining multiple methods \citep{guo2021dual,yang2022botometer,knauth2019language,beskow2020you,rodriguez2020one,magelinski2020graph,yang2013empirical,kipf2016semi,kipf2016semi,velivckovic2017graph,lv2021we}.
+Furthermore, novel GNN architectures have been proposed to exploit heterogeneity in the Twitter network \citep{feng2022heterogeneity}.
 Generally, these approaches hold significant promise for Twitter bot detection.

 Unfortunately, existing Twitter bot detection methods have their limitations.
 Simplified feature-based approaches struggle to generalize and provide robust results, while more complex methods based on text or graph characteristics require intensive computational resources and large datasets for model development.
-These limitations, coupled with the recent announcement of the monetizing Twitter API \cite{twitterAPI2023}, consist of many existing methods expensive to maintain or nearly impossible to operate daily.
-In this research, we address these challenges and present robust and accurate Twitter bot detection methods that rely on a lightweight set of features.
-Our methods require only a single user profile object request and can predict users using historical user objects (Twitter API v1.1 or v2) without additional Twitter API requests, thereby significantly reducing operational costs.
+Furthermore, as shown in \citep{shevtsov2023russo} the complex embedding-based model tends to perfectly capture the training data patterns, but lacks generalizability and requires frequent retraining over multiple datasets to keep high performance.
+These limitations, coupled with the recent announcement of the Twitter API monetization \citep{twitterAPI2023}, make many existing methods expensive to maintain or nearly impossible to operate daily.
+In this study, we address these challenges and present robust and accurate Twitter bot detection methods, based on a lightweight set of features.
+Our methods require only a single user profile object (Twitter API v1.1 or v2) to provide user prediction without additional Twitter API requests, thereby significantly reducing operational costs.